ParBLiSS/FastANI/README.md

 ========================================================================
 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

 FastANI is a fast alignment-free estimator of Average Nucleotide Identity (ANI) between two genomes.
 ANI is defined as mean nucleotide identity of orthologous gene pairs between two microbial genomes.
-This software supports comparison of both complete and draft genomes.
+FastANI supports comparison of both complete and draft genomes.
 FastANI follows a similar workflow as described by [Goris et al. 2007](http://www.ncbi.nlm.nih.gov/pubmed/17220447).
 However, it avoids expensive sequence alignments and uses [Mashmap](https://github.com/marbl/MashMap) as its MinHash based sequence mapping engine.
-Based on our experiments with complete and draft genomes, FastANI's accuracy is on par with [BLAST-based ANI solver](http://enve-omics.ce.gatech.edu/ani/) and yields two to three orders of magnitude speedup.
+Based on our experiments with complete and draft genomes, its accuracy is on par with [BLAST-based ANI solver](http://enve-omics.ce.gatech.edu/ani/) and achieves two to three orders of magnitude speedup.
 Therefore, it is useful for ANI analysis of large number of genome pairs.
-Detailed results and comparisons with existing methods are described in the paper.
+Detailed results and comparisons with existing methods are described in our paper.

 ### Download and Compile